When To Flip Signs In Inequalities

 FAQ

 Q: Why does multiplying or dividing by a negative number require flipping the sign?
 A: Multiplying or dividing by a negative number reflects the numbers across zero on the number line.
 This reflection reverses the order, necessitating the sign flip to maintain the truth of the inequality.
-For example, 2 < 4 becomes -2 > -4 when multiplied by -1.
+As an example, 2 < 4 becomes -2 > -4 when multiplied by -1.

 Conclusion